High-Efficiency Nonrelativistic Charge-Spin Conversion in X-Type Antiferromagnets: results and discussion

-The crystal structure of $\beta$-\ce{Fe2PO5} (mp-18830) is shown in Fig.~\hyperref[Fig2]{\ref{Fig2}(a)}.
-The lattice consists of two collinear antiferromagnetic sublattices stacked in a crossed configuration, where ferromagnetic chains with parallel alignment within each layer alternate antiparallelly across adjacent layers, forming the distinctive X-type antiferromagnetic pattern.
-This unique symmetry leads to unconventional band splitting, as illustrated in Fig.~\hyperref[Fig2]{\ref{Fig2}(c)}.
+The crystal structure of $\beta$-\ce{Fe2PO5} was obtained from the Materials Project database (mp-18830).
+As shown in Fig.~\hyperref[Fig2]{\ref{Fig2}(a)}, the crystal and magnetic structures are illustrated alongside a top view of two bottom layers within the unit cell.
+The figure clearly reveals that the $\beta$-\ce{Fe2PO5} lattice consists of two collinear antiferromagnetic sublattices stacked in a crossed configuration.
+Within each layer, ferromagnetic chains exhibit parallel alignment, while adjacent layers are coupled antiparallelly, giving rise to the characteristic X-type antiferromagnetic pattern.
+This unique symmetry leads to unconventional band splitting, as illustrated in Fig.~\hyperref[Fig2]{\ref{Fig2}(b)} (the Brillouin zone with high-symmetry points marked is provided in Supplemental Material Fig. S3~\cite{supplement}).
 Near the Fermi level, only spin-down bands appear at the high-symmetry X point, while spin-up bands emerge exclusively at the Y point, distinct from the splitting behavior observed in conventional altermagnets such as \ce{RuO2}.
 The resulting transport properties are governed not only by the antiferromagnetic order but also by symmetry differences between the sublattice-derived Fermi surfaces.
 To visualize this behavior, spin-resolved Fermi surfaces of $\beta$-\ce{Fe2PO5} are calculated.
-As shown in Fig.~\hyperref[Fig2]{\ref{Fig2}(d)}, spin-up Fermi arcs extend along the $\Gamma$--X direction, while spin-down arcs propagate along $\Gamma$--Y, consistent with the band structure calculations.
-However, no intertwined spin-resolved Fermi surfaces are observed in Fig.~\hyperref[Fig2]{\ref{Fig2}(d)}.
-By applying a rotation matrix to transform the coordinate system from the (001)- to (110)-orientation, the spin-resolved Fermi surfaces of $\beta$-\ce{Fe2PO5} were recalculated.
-As shown in Fig.~\hyperref[Fig2]{\ref{Fig2}(e)}, the resulting Fermi surface in the (110)-oriented frame exhibits a compressed X-shaped $d$-wave structure, similar to altermagnetic behavior.
+As shown in Fig.~\hyperref[Fig2]{\ref{Fig2}(c)}, spin-up Fermi arcs extend along the $\Gamma$--X direction, while spin-down arcs propagate along the $\Gamma$--Y direction, consistent with the band structure calculations.
+However, no intertwined spin-resolved Fermi surfaces are observed in Fig.~\hyperref[Fig2]{\ref{Fig2}(c)}.
+We constructed three types of unit cells: one aligned with the principal crystallographic axes ([100], [010], [001]), referred to as the (001)-oriented unit cell; another rotated by \SI{45}{\degree} about the [001] axis, with axes along [$1\bar{1}0$], [110], and [001], referred to as the (110)-oriented unit cell; and a third, derived from the (001)-oriented supercell, with axes along [$10\bar{1}$], [010], and [100], referred to as the (101)-oriented unit cell.
+By applying a rotation matrix to transform the coordinate system from the (001)- to (110)-oriented unit cell, the spin-resolved Fermi surfaces of $\beta$-\ce{Fe2PO5} were recalculated.
+As shown in Fig.~\hyperref[Fig2]{\ref{Fig2}(d)}, the resulting Fermi surface in the (110)-oriented frame exhibits a compressed X-shaped $d$-wave structure, similar to altermagnetic behavior.
 This finding explains the emergence of a spin-unpolarized charge current and a transverse spin current under an electric field applied along the [110] direction, as schematically depicted in Fig.~\hyperref[Fig1]{\ref{Fig1}(d)}.